mez/mez.github.com/_posts/2026-02-17-audio-classification-ssl-deep-dive.md

 - **Transformers are data-hungry.** CNNs win on small datasets.
 - **TTA is free accuracy.** 3% boost for minimal effort.

-This is why I love jumping between domains—contrastive learning from NLP, masked prediction from BERT, spectrogram tricks from signal processing.
+This is why I love jumping between domains: contrastive learning from NLP, masked prediction from BERT, spectrogram tricks from signal processing.
 The dots connect in unexpected ways.

 The real takeaway?
-Building these from scratch taught me more than any tutorial ever could.
-Sometimes you have to reinvent the wheel to understand why it's round.
+Running these experiments taught me more than any tutorial ever could.
+Sometimes you have to build the thing yourself to understand why it works, and why it doesn't.

+What surprised me most is that self-supervised learning doesn't automatically produce meaningful representations.
+It will happily learn shortcuts if the task allows it.
+Designing the right objective turns out to matter just as much as the model itself.